bschmae/ml-from-scratch/README.md

 # ml-from-scratch

-1. Implement Linear Regression using only NumPy — no ML libraries.
+1. Implement Linear Regression — no ML libraries.

 Learn:
 How a model learns weights (coefficients)